tommy3001/blog_project3001_org/introsphinx.rst

 Autodoc
 =======

-With the `autodoc <http://sphinx-doc.org/ext/autodoc.html>`_ extension you are able to extract documentation directly from your python code.
+With the `autodoc <http://sphinx-doc.org/ext/autodoc.html>`_ extension you are able to extract documentation directly from your Python code.
 For example, if you want to include the `doc string` in your sphinx generated documentation  of the following  module,

 .. literalinclude:: autodoc_example/autodocExample.py